Whether you’re a novice or an expert forager, chances are you have access to sassafras nearby; it may even be growing on your property…

-When fully mature and well-aged, the sassafras albidum tree can produce anywhere between 8,000 to over 13,000 seeds every one to two years, which attract birds and small mammals and increases the species longevity.
+When fully mature and well-aged, the sassafras albidum tree can produce anywhere between 8,000 to over 13,000 seeds every one to two years, which attract birds and small mammals and increase the species’ longevity.

 Overall, the leaves on this variety are often not lobed.
 However, there have been a few selected trees from this variety to have leaves similar to the sassafras albidum and Hesperia leaves, with either two or three lobes per leaf.
 The flowers reach about an inch in length and are also yellow.

-The fruit that grows on the tree are attached to smaller branches to the larger, connecting branches, and are small in size, reaching one fourth of an inch.
+The fruit that grows on the tree is attached to smaller branches to the larger, connecting branches, and are small in size, reaching one-fourth of an inch.
 The flowers can often be spotted in their beginning stages as early as February, and the fruit in its maturing phase by October.

 This variety of sassafras is commonly identified in China, specifically in the regions of Anhui, Fuijian, Guangxi, Guangdong, Hubei, Hunan, Jiangsu, Yunnan, Sichuan, and Zhejiang.

-This variety contains a naturally high amount of oil, making it incredibly valuable; however, the tzumu variety is also higher on the endangered plant species list and should not be foraged from.
+This variety contains a naturally high amount of oil, making it incredibly valuable; however, the tzumu variety is also higher on the endangered plant species list and should not be foraged.